Skip to main content

 Winery

 Gusbourne is an English sparkling wine estate in the Romney Marsh fringe near Ashford, Kent, recognised with a Pearl 2 Star Prestige rating in 2025.
-The estate sits within one of England's most closely watched cool-climate wine regions, where chalk and clay soils produce Chardonnay, Pinot Noir, and Pinot Meunier with a character distinct from the South Downs benchmark.
+The estate sits within one of England's most closely watched cool-climate wine regions, where chalk and clay soils produce Chardonnay, Pinot Noir, Pinot Meunier with a character distinct from the South Downs benchmark.
 It belongs to a tier of English producers whose wines are assessed against Champagne peers, not domestic novelty.

 Overview